 Why regular bicycle care is important

-Dirt and the resulting rust, among other things, compromise the health of your entire bike.
-The cable's elascity is reduced, the brakes get cloged with mud and the gears become too stiff to change.
-Dirt in the chain, gears and breaks compromise the life span of the bike itself.
+It goes without any problems - so why should I clean or wash my bike?
+Quite simply: Dirt and the resulting rust, amongst other things, compromise the health of your entire bike.
+The cable's elasticity is reduced, the brakes get clogged with mud and the gears become too stiff to change.
+The service life of other parts is also shortened by dirt; the chain, for example, grinds off over time.

 Especially in winter, regular cleaning is a must, because road salts attack not only the components of your bike but also the paintwork and promotes rust formation.
-Without proper bike cleaning and maintenance, a component could break while riding and lead to an injury!
+But in general it is important to care for your bike as dirt can cause a component to break while riding and can lead to an injury!

 There is a special cleaning agent for almost every part of the bicycle.
 They can be a bit expensive.
 For basic cleaning, you can do without expensive special cleaning agents.
 When caring for your chain, however, we recommend spending a bit more to ensure a long-lasting chain.

 Soap is perfect for cleaning the frame and wheels.
-Make sure that the soap is biodegradable when cleaning the bike outside.
+Make sure that the soap is biodegradable if you are cleaning the bike outside.

-For the chain you can use a WD-40.
+For the cleaning of the chain, particularly if very dirty, you can use a penetrating lubricant, such as WD-40.

-When you take care of your chain, it's important you take care of it correctly.
+After an intensive cleaning of the chain, it is important that you also take care of it correctly.
 There are two options for this.

 - Oil the chain: